dlabordus/TDDTrainingApplication/README.md

 The report will be available in the `target/site/thucydides` directory.

-Some cahnges to see Jenkins work.
+Some changes to see Jenkins work.